Critias: Student of Socrates

 The philosopher Socrates was well known for attracting the young men of Athens' elite.
-He questioned democracy and conventional morality, and challenged the certainty with which many intellectuals propounded their thoughts endeared him to the rebellious adolescent minds of the younger generation.
+He questioned democracy and conventional morality, and challenged the certainty with which many intellectuals propounded their thoughts, which endeared him to the rebellious adolescent minds of the younger generation.
 Critias was among those who gravitated to him, and the two formed a friendship that was to last many years, though eventually they drifted apart.
 Plato, who cast Socrates as the protagonist of most of his dialogues, included Critias as an interlocutor in two of them.
 Though these were written many years after both Socrates and Critias were dead, Plato made no mention in them of the activities that tarnished Critias’ reputation in his later years.

 Mutilation of the Hermes

 In the spring of 415, the Athenians decided to send an armada to Sicily to counter a perceived threat from the city of Syracuse.
 Just before it was to sail, one of the social clubs in Athens staged a city-wide raid where they mutilated statues of the god Hermes that stood outside homes and in various locations around Athens.
 The citizens were outraged and saw this event as a bad omen.
 Even though the fleet sailed on schedule, the search for the perpetrators went on relentlessly afterwards.
 Among those arrested was Critias.
 While many of the accused were summarily executed or left town to escape prosecution, Critias was eventually exonerated when the testimony of his accuser was discredited by Andocides and then withdrawn.
-As a member of Athens’ elite and in view of his later actions, it is not clear whether he was involved or not, but he was freed nonetheless.
+As a member of Athens' elite and in view of his later actions, it is not clear whether he was involved or not, but he was freed nonetheless.